William Woollard: Television career

-In 1986, Woollard was instrumental in setting up one of the first independent production companies, making programmes for the world's leading networks.
 Since that time he has written or produced well over 100 programmes ranging over the fields of science and technology, from evolution, to space exploration, and from treasure hunting to the science of bridge building.

-In 2000, Woollard made cameo appearances in the UK sitcom The Grimleys playing science teacher "Mr Woollard".
+In 2000, Woollard made cameo appearances in the sitcom The Grimleys playing science teacher "Mr Woollard".

 Woollard has worked as a scriptwriter on documentaries and he has authored books including one recounting his experience as a practising Buddhist.